jrawbits/VisionEval-Wiki-JR/Modules-and-Packages.md

 This page tracks the development road map for translating the existing RPAT and RSPM implementations into VisionEval models.

+## Completed VE Packages and Modules
 All completed VE modules are for VERSPM unless otherwise noted.

-## Completed VE Packages and Modules
   - VESyntheticFirms
-    - CreateFutureSyntheticFirms (for VERPAT pilot)
+    - CreateFutureSyntheticFirms (VERPAT)
-    - CreateBaseSyntheticFirms (for VERPAT pilot)
+    - CreateBaseSyntheticFirms (VERPAT)
   - VESimHouseholds
     - CreateHouseholds
     - PredictWorkers